arthurrodrigues-dev/to-do-list/README.md

 # to-do-list
-To-Do List with HTML, CSS and JavaScript.
+To-Do List with HTML, CSS and JavaScript